adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 3. Place the VST3 in the standard Windows VST3 directory: `C:\Program Files\Common Files\VST3`
 4. Restart FL Studio and rescan for plugins
 5. Check FL Studio's plugin manager to see if there are any loading errors
+6. Verify the plugin was built for the correct architecture (x86_64)

 ## Advanced Usage